Pataraphorn/StyleTransfer/README.md

 matching and luminance matching for color preservation (new created image has similarity color with content image).
 Second purpose is to create your art painter web application for used our developed

-Developer ( KMUTT CPE'students ) :
+Developer ( KMUTT CPE's students ) :
 1. Nawarit 	Longkhum		60070501028
 2. Pataraphorn	Tanutsiriteeradet	60070501041
 3. Sukasama	Chitaksorn		60070501065